Purpletop

 Tridens flavus cupreus

-Range & Habitat: Purpletop is a common grass that occurs in most areas of Illinois, except the upper tier of counties, where it is apparently absent (see Distribution Map).
-Habitats include openings in woodlands, savannas, woodland borders, meadows in wooded areas, powerline clearances in wooded areas, limestone glades, fields, and abandoned railroads.
-Purpletop thrives in disturbed open areas of woodlands.
+Range & Habitat: The native Purpletop is a common grass that occurs in most areas of Illinois, except the upper tier of counties, where it is apparently absent (see Distribution Map).
+Habitats include woodland openings, savannas, woodland borders, meadows in wooded areas, powerline clearances in wooded areas, limestone glades, fields, roadsides, and areas along railroads.
+Areas with a history of disturbance are preferred.

 Photographic Location: A powerline clearance in Busey Woods, Urbana, Illinois.

-Comments: Purpletop is an attractive grass with purple spikelets during the late summer.
+Comments: Purpletop (Tridens flavus) is an attractive grass with purple spikelets during late summer.
 At this time, it is an easy grass to identify.
 The form of Purpletop with purple spikelets, f. cupreus, is far more common than the typical form in Illinois; the latter has yellow spikelets.
-Another grass, Agrostis gigantea (Redtop), blooms earlier in the summer and has red spikelets.
+Another grass, Agrostis gigantea (Redtop), has attractive red spikelets, but it blooms earlier in the summer.
 Both of these grasses produce very airy panicles that blow about in the wind.
-The latter species is somewhat shorter and has more slender leaves; its spikelets are also smaller, consisting of a single flower.
+The latter species is somewhat shorter, its leaves are more slender, and its single-flowered spikelets are also smaller in size.
 The genus Tridens refers to a small group of grasses that have 3 lines of fine hairs along the lower halves of their lemmas.
-The only other species of this genus in Illinois, Tridens strictus, also has purple spikelets, but its panicles are very narrow and spike-like.
+The only other species of this genus in Illinois, Long-spiked Tridens (Tridens strictus), also has reddish purple spikelets during the blooming period, but its panicles are very narrow and spike-like.
 This latter species is uncommon within the state.
-Some authors refer to Purpletop as Triodia flava; however, this genus is more commonly applied to grasses in Australia.
+Some older texts refer to Purpletop as Triodia flava – however, the genus Triodia is more commonly applied to grasses in Australia.